-Of the estimated 20 veter-ans who die by suickle each day, 14 were not connected to VA care, she sald.
-From their research, when a veteran is connected to the VA.
-Horizonta of all sulcides in 2017, according to the Suicide Prevention Resource Center.
+Of the estimated 20 veter-

+ans who die by suicide each day, 14 were not connected to VA care, she said.
+From their research, when a veteran is cted to the VA, their risk of death by suicide does down dramatically.